eccv2020-1566/dogfewshot/README.md

-# dogfewshot
+# On the texture bias for Few-Shot CNN segmentation
-on the texture bias for few-shot segmentation
+ECCV Submision Paper ID: 1566